lbarriosh/blog/content/blog/cycling-to-work-guide/index.md

 If **you already have a bike**, **have it serviced before hitting the roads**.
-Most mechanics will charge you between 50 and 60 Euro, and you will know that all the parts in your bike are properly tightened and that your gears -and most importantly- your brakes and tyres are in good, working condition.
+Most mechanics will charge you between 50 and 60 Euro, and you will know that all the parts in your bike are properly tightened and that your gears -and most importantly* your brakes and tyres are in good, working condition.

 If **you are buying a bike**, **get a simple one**.
 You will only need a decent range of gears